Computing $n^{\rm th}$ roots in $SL_2$ and Fibonacci polynomials: Counting powers in

-{\bf Anisotropic regular semisimple:} The representatives of these conjugacy classes are $\n(-1)\x_{12}(\delta)$ such that $X^2-\delta X+1$ is irreducible over $\mathbb F_q$.
-Using Corollary~\ref{ars-4-counting} we get the total number of these classes which are fourth power as in the following table:

-Now we can count the total number of conjugacy classes which are fourth power and get the required result. \end{proof} \begin{corollary} Suppose $q$ is odd.
-The number of elements in $SL_2(\mathbb F_q)$ which are fourth power is

-Hence, the number of elements which are fourth power is asymptotically $\frac{3}{8}$. \end{corollary} \begin{proof} We do this counting case-by-case as follows. \begin{enumerate} \item When $q\equiv 1 \imod 8$ the total number of elements which is fourth power is
+Thus, we get the total number of conjugacy classes which are fourth power and get the required result.
+Now we count the number of elements.
+We do this counting case-by-case as follows. \begin{enumerate} \item When $q\equiv 1 \imod 8$ the total number of elements which are fourth power is